JustinCally/VicmapR/README.md

 [![R-CMD-check](https://github.com/JustinCally/vicspatial/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/JustinCally/vicspatial/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-**From November 2024 (version 0.3.0) `vicspatial` will be renamed to `vicspatial`.
+**In May 2025 (version 0.3.0) `VicmapR` was renamed to `vicspatial`.
 Unfortunately this change has been requested by the trademark holders of `VICMAP` (Department of Transport and Planning).
-While redirections should be in place for GitHub and CRAN websites, please check existing code for explicit mentions of `vicspatial`.**
+While redirections should be in place for GitHub and CRAN websites, please check existing code for explicit mentions of `VicmapR`.**

 The goal of vicspatial is to provide functions to easily access Victorian Government spatial data through their WFS (Web Feature Service). vicspatial leverages code and a lazy querying approach developed by [Teucher et al. (2021)](https://joss.theoj.org/papers/10.21105/joss.02927) for the [{bcdata} R package](https://bcgov.github.io/bcdata/), which allows for a responsive and precise querying process.

 ## Migration of Victoria’s Open Data Geoserver

 **From March 2023 (`vicspatial v0.2.0`) the way `vicspatial` obtains data has changed**

 In March 2023 the data platform used by `vicspatial` will be migrated with the legacy platform discontinued.
 Changes have been to the `vicspatial` package to allow for the conversion and translation of of code in an effort to ensure legacy code still works.
 However, the migration may have unseen consequences and users are encouraged to review code.

 ## Installation